-5.1 Wherever possible, we will seek to achieve compliance through early engagement and the provision of information and advice rather than taking enforcement action.

-5.2 Depending on the applicable legislation, there are a range of potential enforcement options available to regulatory officers.
-Where any enforcement intervention is subject to a right of appeal, officers will provide information on how to appeal at the time that the action is taken.

-- Informal Action verbal or written advice will generally be given where minor breaches of law or regime requirements are identified.
-We will clearly identify the relevant contraventions and allow reasonable time for matters to be put right. - Fixed Penalty Notice (FPN) / Penalty Charge Notice (PCN) some of the legislation we enforce allows us to issue Fixed Penalty Notices or Penalty Charge Notices, requiring the payment of a fine.
+- 5.1 We may seek to achieve compliance through early engagement and the provision of information and advice rather than taking enforcement action. - 5.2 Depending on the applicable legislation, there are a range of potential enforcement options available to regulatory officers.
+Where any enforcement intervention is subject to a right of appeal, officers will provide information on how to appeal at the time that the action is taken. - Informal Action verbal or written advice may be given where minor breaches of law or regime requirements are identified.
+If this approach is deemed inappropriate, we will clearly identify the relevant contraventions to allow the breach to be rectified in a timely manner. - Fixed Penalty Notice (FPN) / Penalty Charge Notice (PCN) some of the legislation we enforce allows us to issue Fixed Penalty Notices or Penalty Charge Notices, requiring the payment of a fine.
 FPNs or PCNs may be issued the first time an offence is identified, without the need for previous advice or warning.
 In the event that fines are not paid, the Council will seek to pursue the recipients of unpaid PCNs for payment in the County Court and to prosecute the recipients of unpaid FPNs. - Statutory Notices some of the legislation we enforce allows us to serve Notices requiring recipients to take specific actions, provide certain information, or cease certain activities.
 Notices may require identified activities to cease immediately where the circumstances relate to serious threats to health, safety or the environment.
 In other circumstances the time allowed for compliance with the Notice will be reasonable, subject to statutory minimum periods.
 Failure to comply with a notice is a criminal offence and may result in prosecution.
-In some circumstances we will charge for notices served. - Refusal, Revocation or Suspension of a Licence or Permit where there is a requirement for an activity to be carried out only under a licence issued by the local authority, the Council may grant a licence subject to standard and/or special conditions.
+In some circumstances we will charge for notices served. - Civil Penalty Notice the Housing and Planning Act 2016 allows us to use Civil Penalty Notices as an alternative to prosecution in respect of certain offences under the Housing Act 2004 and the Housing and Planning Act 2016 of up to £30,000 for each offence.
+In the event that charges are not paid, the Council will seek to enforce payment in the County Court. - Refusal, Revocation or Suspension of a Licence or Permit where there is a requirement for an activity to be carried out only under a licence issued by the local authority, the Council may grant a licence subject to standard and/or special conditions.
 The Council may refuse to grant a licence if the applicant or application do not meet the required standard or, where a licence has been granted, may revoke or suspend the licence where the licensee fails to comply with the conditions under which the licence is held.